 1 This means that these composite PFCI do not need to be fully compliant with the detailed requirements of this clause 8.4.

 2 For the attachments of pressurized hardware, which are not part of the pressurized shell, no special requirements are specified in 8.2 and ECSS-E-ST-32-02.
-Composite, bonded and sandwich attachment hardware follows the rules of this clause 8.4 to prevent catastrophic or critical hazards.
+Composite, bonded and sandwich attachment hardware follows the rules of this clause 8.4 to prevent catastrophic hazards.

 Defect assessment